 - 2.4 Participants will receive a confirmation email following the placement of any bid in accordance with conditions 2.2.1 or 2.2.2.
 Participants will also receive an email should they be outbid on any Lot.

-- 2.7 The Promoter reserves the right to close the Auctions early or to extend them at any time and at its discretion.
+- 2.6 The Promoter reserves the right to close the Auction early or to extend them at any time and at its discretion.

-- 2.8 Further to clause 2.7 above, if the Auctions are cancelled for any reason and subsequently re-activated, all previous bids will lapse and bidding will recommence.
+- 2.7 Further to clause 2.6 above, if the Auction are cancelled for any reason and subsequently re-activated, all previous bids will lapse and bidding will recommence.

-- 2.9 The auctioneer and/or chairman reserve the right to refuse any bid that is less than 70% of the guide price for all Lots.
+- 2.8 The chairman reserves the right to refuse any bid that is less than 70% of the guide price for all Lots.

 Only individuals or organisations who can lawfully enter into and form contracts under the applicable law of the jurisdiction in which they are resident or registered may bid for and buy the Lots.
 In all cases, bidders must be at least 18 years of age.